-A variety of neural net architectures has been examined for addressing the problem of time series prediction.
-These architectures include: Multilayer Perceptron (MLP) (Lisi and Schiavo, 1999; Faraway and Chatfield, 1998; Stern, 1996; Hill et al., 1996; Lachtermacher and Fuller, 1995; Jayawardena and Fernando, 1995); Recurrent Networks (Freeman, 1994, §6.2); Radial Basis Functions (RBF) (Jayawardena and Fernando, 1998; Hutchinson, 1994); comparison of MLP and RBF (Fernando and Jayawardena, 1998; Jayawardena et al., 1996).
+A variety of neural net architectures have been examined for addressing the problem of time series prediction.
+These architectures include: multilayer perceptron (MLP) (Lisi and Schiavo, 1999; Faraway and Chatfield, 1998; Stern, 1996; Hill et al., 1996; Lachtermacher and Fuller, 1995; Jayawardena and Fernando, 1995); recurrent networks (Freeman, 1994, section 6.2); radial basis functions (RBF) (Jayawardena and Fernando, 1998; Hutchinson, 1994); comparison of MLP and RBF (Fernando and Jayawardena, 1998; Jayawardena et al., 1996).

 There is substantial motivation for using FFNN for predicting time series data.
-Hill et al. (1996), for example, mention the following drawbacks of statistical time series models which neural network models might solve:
+Hill et al. (1996), for example, mention the following drawbacks of statistical time series models that neural network models might solve:

-- Without expertise, it is possible to misspecify the functional form relating the independent and dependent variables, and fail to make necessary data transformations. - Outliers can lead to biased estimates of model parameters. - Time series models are often linear and thus may not capture nonlinear behavior.
+- Without expertise, it is possible to misspecify the functional form relating the independent and dependent variables, and fail to make necessary data transformations. - Outliers can lead to biased estimates of model parameters. - Time series models are often linear and thus may not capture nonlinear behaviour.